ualberta-mueller-group/MCGS/docs/development-notes.md

         - A true switch, also normalized (i.e. `g = {A | -A}`, where `A` is a fraction and `A` > `-A`)
     - `SWITCH_KIND_RATIONAL`
         - A `switch_game` after a move has been played by either player
-        - After a move has been played, the underlying kind is inaccessible
+        - After a move has been played, the underlying kind is inaccessible, until moves are undone and the game becomes a switch again
     - `SWITCH_KIND_CONVERTIBLE_NUMBER`
         - A `switch_game` for which `X <= Y`
         - Here `g` is equal to a number -- a `dyadic_rational` and possibly a star (as an `up_star`)